ToastBubbles/skycraper/README.md

 # skycraper

-This application will get part availability info from TLG.
+This application will get PaB part availability info from TLG.

 ## Authors